sengelha/streaming-percentiles/README.md

 [streaming-percentiles latest release
 page](//github.com/sengelha/streaming-percentiles-cpp/releases/latest).

-See `CONTRIBUTING.md` for instructions on how to build the release from source.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for instructions on how to build the release from source.

-## Usage Example
+## Using the Library

 ### C++